uaraven/logview/readme.md

 - [x] scrolling to timestamp
 - [x] optional display of log event source and timestamp separately from main message
 - [x] keyboard and mouse scrolling
-- [x] selection of log event with keyboard and mouse with callback on selection change
+- [x] selection of log event with a keyboard or mouse with a callback on selection change
 - [x] merging of continuation events (i.e. multiline java stack-traces can be treated as one log event)
 - [x] velocity graph